altancode/apex/README.md

 # HDFury Setup

-The HDFury requires the following configuration:
+The HDFury device, such as the Vertex 2, requires the following configuration:

 If you don't know how the serial ports are named on the device running Apex, you can launch Apex with the flag "--showserialports" and it will output the potential serial ports